 Moreover, you can also contact energy companies directly.
 Just be aware the rates they offer direct can sometimes be higher than brokers depending on how their business is set-up.

 How to get cheaper commercial electricity rates

-- The single best way to get the lowest price is to compare suppliers.
+- The single best way to get the lowest price is to compare business electricity suppliers.
 Services such as Love Energy Savings make this process easy and they even allow you to buy online.